sundaynwoye/integrate-a-wordpress-theme-for-a-client/README.md

 Step 1: Install WordPress and a theme
 Chalets and Caviar, an agency in Aspen, Colorado, has hired you to create their website.
 It has around 15 luxury chalets for sale and other chalets available to rent.

-They want a "clear, uncluttered, design that exudes luxury."
-You'll have to offer them this result via a WordPress theme, which will require installation and configuration.
-You should customize the theme so that the agency feels like their brand is well-represented.
-Pay attention to detail! 🔎

 You should not only choose a theme but also make light modifications to the CSS of the theme that could help deliver the intended result.

 In the project, you'll add: